OlgaRozina/JSON/README.md

 {
 ```
 ***
-## 12. Send two files at once to the external repository
+## 12. Send two files at once to the external repository:
 ```
 $ git add .
 $ git commit preferences.json skills.json -m "First commit"
 $ git push
 ```
 ***
-## 13.On the web interface, create a file "bug_report.txt"
+## 13.On the web interface, create a file "bug_report.txt":
 ```
 Add file > Create new file
 ```
 ***
-## 14.Press "Commit changes", save changes on the web interface
+## 14.Press "Commit changes", save changes on the web interface:
 ```
 > Commit new file
 ```
 ***
-## 15. On the web interface, modify the file "bug_report.json" and add a bug report in json format.
+## 15. On the web interface, modify the file "bug_report.json" and add a bug report in json format:
 ```
 {
 "ID": 1,